localgod/junviglund/README.md

 ### 3. GeoJSON Storage

-Structured GeoJSON data is stored using `@nuxt/content`, enabling efficient handling and rendering of geospatial information.
+Structured GeoJSON data is stored as static JSON files in the `/content` directory and imported directly into components for efficient handling and rendering of geospatial information.

 ### 4. Interactive Maps with Leaflet